Sankalp-Panghal/REST_API_evervault/README.md

 Now in terminal, run
 > python evervault_rest_api.py

 API should now be live at **127.0.0.1:6362**

-(6362 is my car no, you can change it at end of the python file to somthing easier)
+(6362 is my car no, you can change it at the end of the python file to somthing easier)

 Now you can test working of this API